oneapi-src/oneAPI-samples/DirectProgramming/Fortran/DenseLinearAlgebra/vectorize-vecmatmult/README.md

 ## Purpose
-The Intel&reg; Compiler has an auto-vectorizer that detects operations in the application that can be done in parallel and converts sequential operations to parallel operations by using the
+The Intel® Compiler has an auto-vectorizer that detects operations in the application that can be done in parallel and converts sequential operations to parallel operations by using the
 Single Instruction Multiple Data (SIMD) instruction set.

-For the Intel&reg; compiler, vectorization is the unrolling of a loop combined with the generation of packed SIMD instructions.
+For the Intel® compiler, vectorization is the unrolling of a loop combined with the generation of packed SIMD instructions.
 Because the packed instructions operate on more than one data element simultaneously, the loop can execute more efficiently.
 It is sometimes referred to as auto-vectorization to emphasize that the compiler automatically identifies and optimizes suitable loops on its own.

-Intel&reg; Advisor can assist with vectorization and show optimization report messages with your source code.
+Intel® Advisor can assist with vectorization and show optimization report messages with your source code.
 See [Intel Advisor](https://software.intel.com/content/www/us/en/develop/tools/advisor.html)

 Vectorization may call library routines that can result in additional performance gain on Intel microprocessors than non-Intel microprocessors.
 The vectorization can also be affected by specific options, such as m or x.

-Vectorization is enabled with the compiler at optimization levels of O2 (default level) and higher for both Intel&reg; microprocessors and non-Intel&reg; microprocessors.
+Vectorization is enabled with the compiler at optimization levels of O2 (default level) and higher for both Intel® microprocessors and non-Intel® microprocessors.
 Many loops are vectorized automatically, but in cases where this doesn't happen, you may be able to vectorize loops by making simple code modifications.
 In this sample, you will:

 1. establish a performance baseline